Christian DuComb is an Assistant Professor of English

 Publications Book Chapters and Peer-Reviewed Articles

 DuComb, Christian.
 “The Minstrel Wench and the Mummers Wench: A Performance Genealogy.”
-In Festive Performance: Staging Identity, Politics, and Utopia in the Americas.
+In Performing Utopia.
 Ed.
 Rachel Bowditch and Pegge Vissicaro.
-Chicago: Seagull Books/University of Chicago Press.
-In press.
-Expected publication date unknown.
-10,400 words.
+Chicago: Seagull Books, distributed by the University of Chicago Press.
+In press, with publication expected in 2016.

 DuComb, Christian.
 “Staging Violence in Pig Iron Theatre Company’s Anodyne.”
 Theatre Journal 64.2 (May 2012): 197-211.

 DuComb, Christian.
 “The Politics of Fetal Display.”
 In The Anatomy of Body Worlds: Critical Essays on the Plastinated Cadavers of Gunther von Hagens.
 Ed.
 T. Christine Jespersen, Alicita Rodríguez, and Joseph Star.
 Jefferson, NC: McFarland, 2009.
 176-188.

 DuComb, Christian.
 “Present-Day Kutiyattam: G. Venu’s Radical and Reactionary Sanskrit Theatre.”
 TDR: The Drama Review 51.3 (Fall 2007): 98-117.
 Winning entry, 2006 TDR Student Essay Contest.

 DuComb, Christian.
 Entries on “Meschianza” and “Mummers.”
 In The Encyclopedia of Greater Philadelphia.
 Camden, NJ: Mid-Atlantic Regional Center for the Humanities, 2015. http://philadelphiaencyclopedia.org.